Resources for parents and students at post-primary school

 Foras na Gaeilge

-Foras na Gaeilge also provides teaching resources to Irish teachers who want to update their skills and offers advice to parents who want to help improve their child’s Irish.
-The website gives details of social outlets where Irish is spoken and provides a list of Irish language organisations and groups.
+Foras na Gaeilge provides teaching resources to Irish teachers who want to update their skills.
+It provides a list of Irish language lead organisations.

-LanguagesConnect.ie is a resource for schools and students that helps to spread awareness of the personal, social, professional and economic benefits of language learning.
+LanguagesConnect.ie is a resource for schools and students that helps to spread awareness of the benefits of language learning.
 It is part of Ireland’s Strategy for Foreign Languages in Education 2017-2026.
-The website has separate sections for students, parents, educators and businesses.
+The website has separate sections for students and teachers, parents, and businesses.

 English as a second language